 “Even though it is hard hitting, we have tried to be intellectually honest to generate light rather than stoke more heat” says John Clarke OUTA spokesperson.
 “It rigorously interrogates the Gauteng Open Road Tolling (GORT) rationale in the light of international case studies and benchmarks for success”.

 The report has already been sent to Minister Dipuo Peters and Ms Ruth Bhengu MP, Chair of the Parliamentary Portfolio Committee on Transport urging them to now respond with political courage to honour the civil courage shown by some 70% of Gauteng motorist who have refused to buy e-tags because of the lack of transparency over the e-tolling decision.

 Wayne Duvenage, OUTA chair who co-authored the report with consultant John Clarke says the e-toll saga has the potential to become a far greater scandal than anything else currently burdening the present administration.
-“We have written it to educate ordinary members of the public, not only academics, journalists and government officials, on a number of pertinent insights and issues related to the e-tolling debacle.
+“We have written it to educate ordinary supporters of the public, not only academics, journalists and government officials, on a number of pertinent insights and issues related to the e-tolling debacle.
 This is not a manicured propaganda exercise.
 It is a serious effort to transcend the mess and find a way out what we believe is deep impasse that Sanral executives have led us into.”

 The report was inspired by a preliminary study by University of Pretoria academics Ms E. Hommes and Dr M.Holmner – titled ‘Intelligent Transport Systems: privacy, security and societal considerations within the Gauteng case study’.